Robert Leighton (author): Moving to London

 Leighton moved to London in 1879 and began working for Young Folks magazine as an assistant editor.
-Young Folks accepted Treasure Island from Robert Louis Stevenson and ran it as a serial from 1881 to1882 while he was first assistant editor.
+Young Folks accepted Treasure Island from Robert Louis Stevenson and ran it as a serial from 1881 to 1882 while he was first assistant editor.
 Young Folks also serialised The Black Arrow in June – October 1883.
 Leighton was the editor from 1884 to 1885.

 While he was at Young Folks, he met the tempestuous Marie Connor (Note: Marie's daughter Clare wrote a biography of her mother entitled Tempestuous Petticoat.
 In this she describes how her mother told her children that she had her first love affair, with a married father of eight children, a window-cleaner, when she was ten years of age (p.39).
 Her parents packed her off to a convent in France where she fell in love with the Mother Superior and the Priest and became a devout Catholic.)
 (February 1866 – 28 January 1941), the adopted daughter of James Nenon Alexander Connor, formerly a captain in the 87th Foot, and the daughter of Elizabeth Ann Harris (1849 – 16 April 1908), a widow, born Trelawny.
 (Note: Originally spelt Treglown.)
 Connor, who contributed to the magazine, published her first novel Beauty's Queen, a three-volume melodrama, in 1884 when she was 18.
 In 1886 Leighton left Little Folks to move to the Bristol Observer, but returned to London in 1887.

 In London, he eventually found work with the Harmsworths, and was a director of their Answers Ltd company from 1893 to 1896.